 People are motivated by different things, but when it comes to building lean muscle this always seems to find a spot in the equation.
 When it comes to fitness what do you value?
 Are you motivated to look better?
 Are you motivated to feel better?
 Are you motivated to perform better for the purpose of competition?
 Are you just motivated to burn off that $3.00 combo value meal?

 I only ask these questions because the thing that makes one individual tick may not have any bearing on the next person.
 Well no matter what motivates you the thing that makes all of this work is lean hard muscle and today I want to talk about three guaranteed ways you can achieve just that!

-Aside from training modality, training philosophy, equipment, resources, etc. the real reasons concerning the failure of people to build lean hard muscle is the lack of commitment and dedication.
+Aside from variables such as training modality, training philosophy, equipment, resources, etc. the real reasons concerning the failure of people to build lean hard muscle is the lack of commitment and dedication.
 It really is that simple.
-People these days just sort of want to do things and sort of wanting to do things really leads to getting nothing done at all in my book.
+People these days just sort of want to do things and sort of wanting to do things really leads to getting nothing done at all.

-That’s right, major multi-joint lifts leverage more muscle and stress the body’s nervous system to a higher degree in order to build strength.
-The more strength we have the more muscle we have and the more muscle we have the more calories we burn, period.
-This will lead to a higher basal metabolic rate and we are able to burn calories at a higher level with a more actively trained body.
+That’s right, major multi-joint lifts leverage more muscle and stress your body’s nervous system to a higher degree in order to build strength.
+The more strength you have the more muscle you have and the more muscle you have the more calories you burn, period.
+This will lead to a higher basal metabolic rate and you are able to burn calories at a higher level with a more actively trained body.
 Raising the basal metabolic rate allows you to burn these calories at a high level even when you are at rest.

 The beauty of performing multi-joint lifts is that they can be easily done with, or without equipment.
-Squats are great in that they can be done with your own body resistance, but if we need to intensify the movement we can incorporate a kettlebell for a goblet squat, or a single barbell for some effective front squats.
+Squats are great in that they can be done with your own body resistance, but if you need to intensify the movement you can incorporate a kettlebell for a goblet squat, or a single barbell for some effective front squats.

 As you can see the benefit here is that these can be performed with a barbell and with moderate resistance.
 The need for a rack, or additional load is not completely necessary.
 By performing the lift with a high level of proficiency you can maximize tension and challenge the muscle with a quality and complete ROM.

-We can utilize the mastery of technique to obtain tremendous lean muscle gains by shifting the focus of the lift from simply trying to lift more weight to striving to lift with a higher degree of quality.
-Don’t misunderstand me we can always obtain benefits from a heavier load, but this is not the ONLY way, but rather A single way to do it.
+You can utilize obtain tremendous lean muscle gains by shifting the focus of the lift from simply trying to lift more weight to striving to lift with a higher degree of quality.
+Don’t misunderstand me you can always obtain benefits from lifting a heavier load, however this is not the ONLY way, but rather A single way to do it.